drgates93/fortean/README.md

 A cross-platform CLI tool for creating and managing Fortran-based scientific projects.
 Inspired by build systems like Cargo, Fortean offers a lightweight way to initialize, configure, build, and run modular Fortran projects using TOML config and automation.

-Currently only supports building a single target executable, with future support for more complicated builds.
+Currently only supports building a single target executable, with future support planned for more complicated builds.

 ---